TAMUparametric/energiapy/docs/example_ahc.rst

 In this example, we highlight the scenario aggregation capabilities of energiapy

-Consider the example stated in the *small example*.
+Consider the example stated in the *Small Energy Systems MILP Example*.

 However, let us use data the following data for Houston: